enzo-project/enzo-e/doc/source/devel/coding-guidelines.rst

    #include "cello.hpp"
    #include "enzo.hpp"

-While this approach has been **very** successful and there’s nothing wrong with it *per se*, it does trigger a full rebuild of the entire Enzo-layer any time any header file changes.
+While this approach has been **very** successful and there’s nothing wrong with it *per se*, it does trigger a full rebuild of the entire Enzo layer any time any header file changes.

 New Approach
 ~~~~~~~~~~~~

-Under our new approach, the contents of the Enzo-layer are now organized into subdirectories, which corresponds to a subcomponents.
+Under our new approach, the contents of the Enzo layer are now organized into subdirectories, which corresponds to a subcomponents.
 Each subcomponent has an aggregate header named after the component (e.g. the ``Enzo/mesh`` subcomponent should have an associated header called ``Enzo/mesh/mesh.hpp``).

 .. note::